seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ```

 Then you just wrap all your function calls like so: `GL_VERIFY(glDrawElements(...))`.
 If you want to just check for errors at a particular point in your code, just call `GL_CHECK()`.

+One final interesting note about debugging OpenGL: If you are using a Google's ANGLE OpenGL driver that you compiled yourself you can step into it, so if you start getting vague sounding errors like `GL_INVALID_FRAMEBUFFER_OPERATION` but want to know specifically what the problem is, you can step into the ANGLE DLLs yourself to see which part of their validation fails.
+It's like running a own fully-compliant validation layer in your own client code.

 ### Upcoming
 Now that I've gotten all the basic stuff out of the way I'd like to go into a bunch of other more advanced things that I thought wasn't particularly easy to get help with.
 In no particular order: